Sleepdealr/RP2040-designguide/README.md

 # Hardware design for the RP2040/Raspi Pico

+## Kicad Version
+To open these files, you will need a recent verison of Kicad nightly (Probably one after 6.0rc1).
 ## Libraries:
-You might want to import and clone the symbols/fps to your own libs
+You might want to import and clone the symbols/fps to your own libs.
 - Symbol:
 	- Created by me
 	- `PCB/Libraries/Sleep-lib/`